 - Advanced – workouts for those that have been around the block when it comes to fitness

-By pairing these challenges with the Exercise.com app (which can be fully custom-branded to your business), you can bring your fitness community together with leaderboards, your own unique created workouts which you can deliver to clients, a fully customized workout library to show members each exercise, and workout tracking so that members can see where they started, how far they’ve come, and how much further they have to go.
+By pairing these workout challenge ideas with the Exercise.com app (which can be fully custom-branded to your business), you can bring your fitness community together with leaderboards, your own unique created workouts which you can deliver to clients, a fully customized workout library to show members each exercise, and workout tracking so that members can see where they started, how far they’ve come, and how much further they have to go.